conholdate/conholdate-blog-content/Conholdate.Total/2022-05-24-convert-visio-to-svg-or-visio-to-html-in-nodejs/index.md

  5. Invoke [setDefaultFont(string)][18] method to set the font.
  6. [save(filename, format)][14] method to save the file in HTML format.

-The following code snippet converts a Visio diagram to a PNG file.
+The following code snippet converts a Visio diagram to a HTML file.

 {{< gist conholdate-gists de268ff1bf718acadc3de3a3f9ee78af "VSDX-to-SVG-in-Nodejs.js" >}}

-{{< figure align=center src="images/vsdx-to-html.png" alt="Convert VSDX to PNG in Node.js" caption="VSDX to PNG in Node.js">}}
+{{< figure align=center src="images/vsdx-to-html.png" alt="Convert VSDX to HTML in Node.js" caption="VSDX to HTML in Node.js">}}

 ## Convert Visio to SVG or Visio to HTML in Node.js - advance options {#Convert-Visio-to-SVG-or-Visio-to-HTML-in-Nodejs---advance-options}

 In addition, this [Node.js Diagram library][5] also provides many features related to HTML and SVG file formats.
-However, you may find some code snippets also that demonstrate the usage of methods.
+However, you may find the code snippets also that demonstrate the usage of the methods.

 ## Get a Free License